Alcohol (ethyl alcohol, ethanol) is a psychoactive drug consumed in thousands of varieties of alcoholic drink.

 It has been suggested that alcohol in moderation could have some health benefits (see alcohol myths and misunderstandings below).
 However, any suggested health benefits are outweighed by the potential damage to your health.

 Historically, alcohol was used to stupefy people before having painful operations such as getting their teeth pulled out.
 Ethanol has also been used as an antidote to poisoning by methanol, a more toxic alcohol chemical which causes blindness and death.

 What are the risks of drinking alcohol?
 Can they be avoided or reduced?

-Alcohol impairs judgment and can make people aggressive and violent.
+Alcohol impairs judgment and drunk people are more likely to be reckless and commit violent and sexual assaults.
+More than 40% of all intentionally caused injuries would not have occured without alcohol.
 Additionally, serious injuries or deaths can result from the loss of judgment and coordination caused by alcohol.
-House fires and car accidents (from drunk drivers or drunk pedestrians crossing the road) are often caused by alcohol intoxication.
-Being drunk very significantly increases the risk of death or poor outcomes from bad accidents.
+House fires (e.g. from drunken cooking attempts, or falling asleep whilst smoking), and car accidents (from drunk drivers or drunk pedestrians crossing the road) are often linked to alcohol intoxication.

 If someone has passed out from drinking too much alcohol it is possible for them to choke on their own vomit.
 Large amounts of alcohol can also cause a person to fall into a coma-like state or stop breathing.

 The level of risk increases the more drunk you are, which means that the most important way to reduce your chance of being harmed is by drinking less.

 Many more harms are associated with long-term use of alcohol (see below).

 Are there health conditions that make alcohol more dangerous?